 These may lead to more fat absorption and increases the workload on the liver.
 Eventually liver fails to process and break down this extra fat.
 This excess fat builds up in the liver cells developing the fatty liver.

 Just like overeating, malnutrition is also one of the causes of fatty liver.
-Protein-calorie malnutrition affects liver cells, causes liver enzyme imbalances and mitochondrial changes that can lead to NAFLD.
+Protein-calorie malnutrition affects liver cells, causes liver enzyme imbalances, and mitochondrial changes that can lead to NAFLD (non-alcoholic fatty liver disease).

 A sedentary lifestyle, physical inactivity, chronic alcohol drinking, and smoking are associated with high rates of fatty liver.
-Many studies suggest that individuals who do not engage in moderate or vigorous physical activities have increased incidence and severity of the non-alcoholic fatty liver disease.
+Many studies suggest that individuals who do not engage in moderate or vigorous physical activities have a high chance of getting non-alcoholic fatty liver disease.

 - Middle-aged or older (although children can also get NAFLD)